Fp4Mail/wahahockey/content/_index.md

 title: "Home"
 ---

 Welcome to the Westborough Amateur Hockey Association (WAHA)!
-This is a placeholder homepage for your new Hugo site.